 1 Corinthians 3:8b: “[E]ach one will receive his own reward according to his own labor.”

 With regard to the determination of eternal rewards, it is not clear if these last three scriptures deal only with positive behavior (i.e., good deeds) or if they also pertain to negative behavior (i.e., bad deeds, or sins).
-Certainly, all the sins that a person committed before becoming a Christian are forgiven by God when that person confesses their sins and trusts in Jesus Christ as their Savior.
+However, it is clear that all the sins that a person committed before becoming a Christian are forgiven by God when that person confesses their sins and trusts in Jesus Christ as their Savior.
 Therefore, sins committed prior to becoming a Christian will not affect a person’s eternal rewards.

-However, the Bible indicates that after a person becomes a Christian, he (or she) must confess and repent for subsequent sins (i.e., those committed after becoming a Christian) before God will forgive those sins.
+In contrast, the Bible indicates that, after a person becomes a Christian, he (or she) must confess and repent for subsequent sins (i.e., those committed after becoming a Christian) before God will forgive those sins.
 1 John 1:9 states, “If we confess our sins, He [God] is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 Therefore, it is reasonable to assume that sins that are not confessed will not be forgiven.

-We can infer from this passage that if God does not forgive a Christian’s unconfessed sins, He will take these sins into consideration when He is determining eternal rewards.
-Nevertheless, regardless of the resulting consequences for unconfessed sins, a Christian’s destiny to live eternally in the presence of God is assured.
+We can infer from this last scripture that if God does not forgive a Christian’s unconfessed sins, He will take these sins into consideration when He is determining that person’s eternal rewards.
+Nevertheless, a Christian’s destiny to live eternally in the presence of God is assured, regardless of the resulting consequences for unconfessed sins,.
 [Click on “What Must a Person Do to Be Assured of Salvation?” for a discussion of the basis for this belief.]